 - Marketing efforts concentrate on large users worldwide and distribution (Asia, Europe, South America)

-An opportunity to toll blend Automatic Transmission Fluid for a Japanese oil company presented itself, with Albert and Dee joining forces again to obtain the business.
+An opportunity to Contract Blend Automatic Transmission Fluid for a Japanese oil company presented itself, with Albert and Dee joining forces again to obtain the business.
 One year later after plant modification for dedicated systems and monthly audits from Japan and the US, Forsythe were supplying automotive factory fill fluids.

-Our reputation spread to Germany who requested Forsythe be their toll blender for Shock Absorber Fluids to be manufactured for factory fill across the United States and Mexico.
+Our reputation spread to Germany who requested Forsythe be their Contract Blender for Shock Absorber Fluids to be manufactured for factory fill across the United States and Mexico.

 - Contract blending expands to Germany and Japanese companies